-To apply for disability benefits, claimants can complete the application process online, or schedule an appointment at a local Social Security office.
-Since the SSDI waiting period is generally three to five months, claimants must apply as soon as they acquire a severe disability or life-threatening medical condition.
+To apply for SSDI benefits, claimants can complete the application process online, or schedule an appointment at a local Social Security office.
+Since the SSDI waiting period is generally three to five months, claimants should apply as soon as they acquire a severe disability or life-threatening medical condition.
 The following information is required to submit an application:

 - A Social Security Number (SSN)

 - The names, SSNs and birth dates of the spouse and minor children

 - Detailed information about the disability or medical condition

 - Employment information, such as paystubs, W-2s and other documents